G.D. Águias de Camarate: Kickboxing

 We are current regional champions by K1 teams.

 At the moment we are a reference like promoters and school of the Kick Boxing and Muai Thai national and with one of the best areas in terms of space and conditions for the practice of combat sports.

 (Text by the author of Mestre Armandino Santos, September 2015.
 Original text in Portuguese.

 Titles

 World Champions, European, Iberian and National, some still in active others already retired and others who no longer represent the Arena Camarate.
-Big names in Portuguese Kickboxing and Muaythai from the great school Camarate Arena!
+Big names in Portuguese Kickboxing and Muaythai from the school of Camarate Arena.

 Élson Patrick, Filipe Oliveira, Luis Dionísio, Ricardo Cabral, Tiago Borges, Diogo Silva, Francisco Matos, Marco Romão e Alex Martins.